What's In This Article?

 As of November 2019, there were 64,498,259 individuals enrolled in Medicaid.
 That alone should give you a clear idea of how popular the Medicaid system has become.

 What Are The Most Important Medicaid Benefits?

-With the help of broad federal guidelines, each state has the power to administer their own Medicaid program.
+With the help of broad federal guidelines, each state has the power to administer its own Medicaid program.
 It’s the decisions made on the state level that dictate Medicaid benefits including the scope of services, type, amount, and duration of coverage available to members.